 Janine Dyer, MPH is the Deputy Director of the Ratelle PTC.
 She received a bachelor's degree from Boston College and a Master of Public Health degree from the University of Massachusetts at Amherst with concentrations in community health education and health policy and management.
 Before joining the PTC in 2002, she worked for many years with Boston's immigrant Haitian community, coordinating community-level HIV prevention and education programs.

-Barbara Gray has worked for the Department of Public Health for twenty three years in many diverse roles.
+Barbara Gray has worked for the Department of Public Health for over twenty years in many diverse roles.
 She joined the PTC staff in 2011 and is a Program Coordinator.

 Sadie Phillips-Scott has worked for the Department of Public Health for over twenty years.
 She joined the Ratelle PTC in July 2011 as the Administrative Assistant.